dojo/docs/dojox/grid/LazyTreeGrid.rst

 Examples
 ========

 For example of the LazyTreeGrid with a ForestStoreModel and client side data source, please see the file dojox/grid/tests/test_treegrid_lazyloading.html.
-For the example which with a LazyTreeGridStoreModel and server side data source, please see http://9.123.237.211:8088/TreeGrid/TreeGrid.jsp(internal&temporary)
+For the example which with a LazyTreeGridStoreModel and server side data source, please see `http://9.123.237.211:8088/TreeGrid/TreeGrid.jsp <http://9.123.237.211:8088/TreeGrid/TreeGrid.jsp>`_ (internal&temporary)

 ========
 See Also